MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/mf-capture-metadata.md

 # Capture Stats Metadata Attributes

-The table below summarizes the available capture stats IMFAttributes for MFT0 for preview, video, and still capture.
+The table below summarizes the available capture stats IMFAttributes for the MFT0's **MFSampleExtension\_CaptureMetaData** metadata attribute bag for preview, video, and still capture.

 The capture stats listed for still is mandatory for every photo captured except MF\_CAPTURE\_METADATA\_FLASH\_POWER which is dependent on